Running tests

 Tests for the FLAME Hub Client are implemented with pytest.
 Execute

-in the root directory of this repository to run all tests.
+pytest tests in the root directory of this repository to run all tests.

 Hint